Speakeasy Logo

 3. Add an overlay

-Screenshot of the terminal prompting the user to add an overlay.
+Screenshot of the terminal asking whether the user would like to apply an overlay

 4. Provide the overlay file path

-Screenshot of the terminal showing a succesful overlay application.
+Screenshot of the terminal prompting user for the overlay location

 The overlay will now apply to the OpenAPI document as part of the Speakeasy workflow.
 Execute the workflow by running speakeasy run.